spacetelescope/specviz/docs/developer.rst

 Application and Workspaces
 --------------------------

-The :class:`~specviz.app.Application` is the singular Qt application instance run to begin interacting with SpecViz.
+The ``specviz.app.Application`` is the singular Qt application instance run to begin interacting with SpecViz.
 It is within this class that |Workspace|
 instances are generated and maintained.
 It contains methods for adding, removing, and retrieving workspaces to the application instance.
 This class is